Leverage efficiency: Introduction

-In Sec.~\ref{Mathematical} we summarize a few key properties of geometric Brownian motion that were pointed out in \citep{Peters2010}.
-We indicate the main elements of the analogy that is often drawn between this and the dynamics of markets.
-Section~\ref{Stochastic} introduces the concept of stochastic efficiency, namely the hypothesis that the properties of price fluctuations in real markets are strongly constrained by stability and efficiency arguments so as to make investments of leverage 1 optimal.
-This hypothesis is motivated by the considerations in Sec.~\ref{Mathematical} but goes beyond the simple model discussed there.
-Section~\ref{Tests} constitutes the main body of the study, where the hypothesis is tested empirically using data from American stock markets.
-The arguments leading to the hypothesis are neither specific to the mathematical model nor to American stock markets.
-We choose the model because it is analytically tractable and American stock markets because they have been well observed for a sufficiently long time.
-The arguments are robust enough to yield insights into other assets, such as housing or indeed national economies or the global economy.
-Section~\ref{Discussion} summarizes the rationale and main results of the study.
+In section~\ref{Mathematical} we summarize a few key properties of geometric Brownian motion that were pointed out in \citep{Peters2011a}.
+We indicate the main elements of the analogy that is often drawn between this model and the dynamics of markets.
+Section~\ref{Stochastic} introduces the concept of leverage efficiency, namely the hypothesis that the properties of price fluctuations in real markets are strongly constrained by efficiency arguments so as to make investments of leverage 1 optimal.
+This hypothesis is motivated by the considerations in section~\ref{Mathematical} but goes beyond the simple model discussed there.
+The arguments are robust enough to yield insights into other assets, such as houses, or indeed national economies or the global economy.
+We summarize example applications of this fundamental constraint on price dynamics in section~\ref{Applications}: an explanation of asset price changes in the absence of new information; a resolution of the equity premium puzzle; a protocol for central bank rate setting to avoid leverage bubbles; and the detection of fraudulent investment schemes.
+Section~\ref{Tests} confronts our theoretical work with data.
+The arguments leading to the hypothesis are neither specific to the mathematical model nor to any particular asset.
+Section~\ref{Discussion} concludes that optimal leverage is empirically close to 1, as predicted by leverage efficiency, for investments in assets as different as the \SP index (\SPtick, 1927--2020) and Bitcoin (BTC, 2010--2020).